PatrickKyei/PatrickKyei.github.io/_posts/Public/2025-08-06-design-your-life-with-high-priority-task-6-months-to-a-new-you.md

 ---
 title: Design Your Life With High-priority Goals (6 Months To A New You)
-description: "My life drastically improved because I chanced on certain information very few people knew.
-Same for other people.
-Qualityh information leads to quality life."
+description: "My life drastically improved because I chanced on certain information very few people knew of."
 date: 2025-08-06 07:00:00 +00
 image:
   path: /assets/img/3-months-focus.png